avatar-kaleb/kalebmckelvey-site/blog/first-conference-in-the-bag-react-week-2019-dev-productivity.md

 ## Conference Day

-On conference day, the trip to the conference venue was a bit far - 60 minutes on the subway + walking.
+On the conference day, the trip to the conference venue was a bit far - 60 minutes on the subway + walking.
 We were asked to come a bit early to test out our laptops and sound before the conference started.

 There was a nice speaker room so we could all be nervous and talk together about those nerves :D. We all went out at breakfast to meet the different attendees, and it was awesome to learn that a group from Seattle traveled to NYC for the conference.

 After that, the conference began and I attended many of the talks, all on [Youtube](https://www.youtube.com/channel/UCiUiZNrYUzTVXkXv153LwRg), to learn and support other speakers on their hard work!

-My specific speaker slot happened to be the in the last slot of the day - which meant I was able to be nervous while watching everyone else, instead of those who got it out of the way first lol!
+My specific speaker slot happened to be the last slot of the day - which meant I was able to be nervous while watching everyone else, instead of those who got it out of the way first lol!

 We all had a blast learning from the talks and enjoying the moment of the conference together!
 As my time slot inched closer and closer, I began reviewing my slides and content one last time.